heathhenley/AOC/2015/README.md

 the printed version, so it was a little easier to fly through that part in python.
 In go I just actually replaced the necessary characters and then took the differences.

+### Day 9: All in a Single Night
+This was fun!
+Wondering when we would see some path finding type questions, I've only completed 2023 and there were a lot in there.
+I used a dfs to find all the paths that went through all nodes just once and tracked the min / max distances, and tried starting from each node (it allowed starting from any node).

+### Day 10: Elves Look, Elves Say
+This was easy, but a good one to get me more go practice, especially with strings.
+Go version is ~9x faster than python.